-The issue is whether BeneCare's denial of prior authorization through the Medicaid orthodontic services was in accordance with state law. program for FINDINGS OF FACT 1.
-The Appellant is the mother of the child, (Appellant's Testimony) is 11 years old (D.O.B. /06) and is a participant in the Medicaid program, as administered by the Department.
-(Appellant's Testimony, Exhibit 2: Maria G. Karayiannis' Malocclusion Severity Assessment, 18) 3.
-BeneCare is the Department of Social Services' (the "Department") contractor for reviewing dental provider's requests for prior authorization of orthodontic treatment.
-(Hearing Record) 4.
-Maria G. Karayiannis, DMD, in Shelton, Connecticut, is 's treating orthodontist (the "treating orthodontist").
+The issue is whether BeneCare's denial of prior authorization through the Medicaid program for orthodontic services was in accordance with state law.

+FINDINGS OF FACT 1.
+The Appellant is the mother of the child, Appellant is Testimony) (Hearing Record 2. is 14 years old and is a participant in the Medicaid program as administered by the Department.
+(Appellant's Testimony, Exhibit 2: Malocclusion Severity Assessment, 18) 3.
+BeneCare is the Department of Social Services' (the "Department") contractor for reviewing dental provider's requests for prior authorization of orthodontic treatment (Hearing Record) 4. in Connecticut, is treating orthodontist (the "treating orthodontist").
 (Hearing Record, Exhibit.
-1: Prior Authorization Claim Form, 5.
-On , the treating orthodontist requested prior authorization to complete orthodontic services for .
-(Exhibit 1) 6.
-On 2018, BeneCare received from the treating orthodontist a Preliminary Handicapping Malocclusion Assessment Record with a score of 30 points, Dental models and Panorex Films of mouth.
+1: Prior Authorization Claim Form, 8) 5.
+On 2018, the treating orthodontist requested prior authorization to complete orthodontic services for (Exhibit 1) 6.
+On 2018, BeneCare received from the treating orthodontist a Preliminary Handicapping Malocclusion Assessment Record with a score of 12 points, Denta models and Panorex Films of mouth.
 The treating orthodontist did not indicate that has the presence other severe deviations affecting the mouth and underlying structures if left untreated would cause damage to the teeth and underlying structures."
-(Exhibit 2) 2018, Dr. Geoffrey Drawbridge, DDS, BeneCare's orthodontic dental 7.
-On consultant, independently reviewed s models and panoramic radiographs, and arrived at a score of 21 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
+(Exhibit 2) 7.
+On 2018, Robert Gange, DMD, BeneCare's orthodontic dental consultant independently reviewed 2018 models and panoramic radiographs, and arrived a a score of 12 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
 BeneCare's orthodontic dental consultant found no presence of other severe deviations affecting the mouth and underlying structures.
-(Exhibit 3: Preliminary Handicapping Malocclusion Assessment Record,
+(Hearing Record, Exhibit 3: Preliminary Handicapping Malocclusion Assessment Record 18) 8.
+On 2018, BeneCare denied the treating orthodontist's request for prio authorization for orthodontic services for the reason that the scoring of mouth was less than the 26 points required for coverage and there is no additional substantial information about the presence of severe deviations affecting the mouth and underlying structures if left untreated would cause irreversible damage to the teeth and underlying structures.
+(Exhibit.
+4: Notice of Action for Denied Services or Goods, 18)